 The squat requires minimal equipment, which makes it an ideal substitute for the leg press if you’re training at home in a garage or spare room.

 The leg press does have an advantage over the squat in the sense that it’s a lot easier to learn.

 With the leg press, the weight is guided on rods, so all you need to do is focus on pushing the weight up and down.
 It’s a relatively simple exercise to do.

-But with the squat, you’ll need to invest some time and effort learning how to do the exercise properly.
+But with the squat, you’ll need to invest some time and effort learning how to do the exercise with proper form.

 However, the squat does have more carryover to the leg press than the leg press does to the squat.

 How deep do you need to squat to get an effective workout for your quads?

-Squatting to the point where your knees hit roughly 90 degrees, which is slightly higher than a parallel squat, is still low enough to stimulate growth in your quads and glutes.
+Squatting to the point where your knees hit roughly a 90-degree angle, which is slightly higher than a parallel squat, is still low enough to stimulate growth in your quads and glutes.

 - Rest the bar across your traps and keep tight hold of the bar.

-- Step back from the rack and place your feet roughly shoulder width apart.
+- Step back from the rack and place your feet shoulder width apart.

 - Your toes should point slightly outwards rather than straight ahead.

 - Take a deep breath in and brace your abs before starting the descent.

 - Your knees and toes should point in the same direction while you descend.

-- Bend at the knees until your thighs are parallel to the floor.
+- Bend at the knees until your thighs are in a parallel position to the floor.

 - Maintain the natural arch in your lower back throughout the exercise.